Graeme Lee (politician): Later years

 Graeme Lee was a minister at Auckland's Greenlane Christian Centre for a brief period of time, and was also one of the co-ordinators of Vision New Zealand, a national evangelical/ecumentalist umbrella group.
-Subsequently, Lee was involved in organising the New Zealand itinerary of a US Pentecostal televangelist, Greg Laurie, in 2011.
+Subsequently, Lee was involved in organising the New Zealand itinerary of an American televangelist, Greg Laurie, in 2011.

 He has been leading the New Zealand branch of Christians for Israel, a Christian Zionist group.

 His daughter, Denise Krum, stood for United Future in the 2008 general election.
 However, UFNZ Leader Peter Dunne was the only UFNZ MP returned to Parliament, due to his anchoring constituency seat.
 Krum joined the National Party in 2009, becoming a deputy chair of the Northern Region.
 She unsuccessfully applied to become National Party candidate for the Epsom electorate, but became a National Party List MP candidate at the 2011 New Zealand general election.
 However, she was ranked at 69 on the National Party list and consequently did not enter Parliament.
 Krum later ran successfully for the Auckland Council and was elected Councillor in 2013 for the Maungakiekie-Tamaki Ward.